-Recycling will always be part of the ongoing process of eliminating waste and it’s your responsibility to make sure what can be recycled is recycled properly.
+Recycling will always be part of the ongoing process of eliminating waste and it’s our responsibility to make sure what can be recycled is recycled properly.

-Recycling systems are absolutely important but they can only process recyclables that have been rinsed clean – so take a moment to wash that baked beans can or empty shampoo bottle before you pop it in the recycling bin.
+Recycling systems can only process recyclables that are clean – unwashed items can contaminate the recycling process.
+So take a moment to rinse food cans and glass jars before you pop them in the recycling bin.

 A growing appetite for effective recycling has seen more than 70,000 RecycleKiwi waste separation bin stickers distributed throughout New Zealand.
 RecycleKiwi, a public education programme to help improve waste management, was launched 20 months ago by commercial cleaning company CrestClean.